All right, News Roundup Information Overload Hour this Friday.

 I'm so glad it's Friday.

-Oh man.
+Oh, man.

-Linda, you're glad it's Friday.
+Linda, you glad it's Friday.

-You know what you need to do this week, and you need to do something out of the box and something very different.
+Need to do something out of the box and something very different.

 Okay.

-And t yeah, because you've never done it.
+And yeah, because you've never done it.

 And if you do it, you say, Uncle Sean wanted you to have this special present.

-And then without you brainwashing him and prepping him, then I want to call him and ask him if he liked it.
+And then, without you brainwashing him and prepping him, then I want to call him and ask him if he liked it.

 Then I want to ask him an important question.

-Now, whose French fries do you like better?
+Now, whose french fries do you like better?

-Mom's air-fried French fries or real French fries from McDonald's.
+Mom's air-fried french fries or real french fries from McDonald's?

 I already know the answer.

-Real French fries from McDonald's.
+Real french fries from McDonald's.

-No, he's gonna love my food.
+No, he's going to love my food.

 I'm his mother.